Actors' Laboratory Theatre

-Owing to the accusations of communism, the Actor's Lab lost its sources of financial support.
+Owing to the accusations of communism, the Actors' Lab lost its sources of financial support.
 Bohnen and other principals of the theater were called before a California Senate committee and declined to disclose if they were Communists.
 The U.S. Internal Revenue Service subsequently withdrew the group's tax exempt status, and the Veterans Administration cancelled its contracts with the group.
 Bohnen, considered the group's driving force in its final days, died of a heart attack during an Actors' Lab performance, and his death was partly attributed to the Lab's difficulties.
 The theatre was closed in February 1950.